byangiewang/angie.wang/_posts/2022-08-31-healthy-aging.md

   filename: healthy-aging.jpg
 ---

 95-year-old Richard Soller has achieved a goal chased by humans since ancient times: Staying healthy and active in late life.
-It's a goal that eludes many, but scientists are trying to change that through research into cellular senescence.
+It's one that eludes many – but scientists are trying to change that through research into cellular senescence.